mhilmiasyrofi/AUSearch/readme.md

 Our [paper](SANER_2020_AUSearch.pdf), titled "AUSearch: Accurate API Usage Search in Github Repositories with Type Resolution", was accepted at 27th IEEE International Conference on
-Software Analysis, Evolution and Reengineering as a Tool Track Paper.
+Software Analysis, Evolution and Reengineering (SANER 2019) as a Tool Track Paper.